cARMO85/International_football/football_analysisv2.md

 I am writing this just 3 days after Messi's Argentina beat France to lift the trophy and now I find out that that shootout makes them the most successful teram in international football history.

-## Which team has won the most penalty shootouts?
+## Has the volume of penalties changed over time??
 First, we will filter the data to include only penalty goals:

 ```r